 Our family owned vineyards are spread across the Adelaide Plains wine region, thirty kilometres north of Adelaide.
-This region offers a beautiful Mediterranean climate; hot, dry summers followed by mild winters and low rainfall – perfect for growing exceptional quality fruit with true varietal expression.
-Fruit thrives in the Mediterranean-like climate of the Adelaide Plains, in particular, the rich, juicy reds and our favourite varietals in our estate-grown Pure Vision Organic Series, Shiraz, Cabernet Sauvignon and Merlot.
+This region offers a beautiful Mediterranean climate; hot, dry summers followed by mild winters and low rainfall.
+Perfect weather for growing exceptional quality fruit with true varietal expression.
+Fruit thrives in the Mediterranean-like climate of the Adelaide Plains, in particular, the rich, juicy reds and our favourite varietals in our estate grown Pure Vision Organic Series, Shiraz, Cabernet Sauvignon and Merlot.

-Our first plantings were in 1980 – of what would become award winning fruit – our Shiraz.
+Our first plantings were in 1977, of what would become award winning fruit, that is, our Shiraz.
 Today, our Shiraz is one of the best in our region and our most favourable, enjoyed by so many people.
-Our vineyards are also home to other varieties – Chardonnay, Pinot Grigio, Sauvignon Blanc and Viognier.
+Our vineyards are also home to other varieties including Chardonnay, Pinot Grigio, Sauvignon Blanc and Viognier.

 The soil is a mixture of dark heavy loam and sandy loam over limestone.
 Both are alkaline and perfect for grape growing.
 Drip irrigation is used from underground aquifers as the annual rainfall in the region is generally low.